 Parents must notify the principal about plans to transfer their child to another school.
 Transfer will be authorized only after the student has completed the arrangements, returned all school materials, and paid any fees or fines that are due.
 School records may not be released if the transfer is not properly completed.
-Parents are encouraged to contact the school for School officials. specific details. when transferring student records, are required to disciplinary records transmit including suspension and expulsion actions against the student.
+Parents are encouraged to contact the school for specific details.
+School officials, when transferring student records, are required to transmit disciplinary records including suspension and expulsion actions against the student.